cfgnunes/ubuntu-pihole/README.md

 # Personal Ubuntu Server with Pi-hole

-Scripts to install and configure my personal [Ubuntu Server](https://ubuntu.com/download/raspberry-pi) with [Pi-hole](https://pi-hole.net) inside a Raspberry Pi hardware.
+Script to install and configure my personal [Ubuntu Server](https://ubuntu.com/download/raspberry-pi) with [Pi-hole](https://pi-hole.net) inside a Raspberry Pi hardware.

-This script:
+The script do:

 - Configure the time zone;
 - Update distro packages and remove unnecessary ones;